damian-lis/portfolio-website/README.md

 ## 2. Setup

-You don't need any commands to run this project
+You don't need any commands to run this project.

 <br/>